 Experian’s data enrichment is available as a free trial, but it can be confusing to know exactly which product to choose.
 There is a data quality platform and integration with Salesforce, Magento, Microsoft, and Oracle, among others, but there is no clear answer as to how it fits into other products such as business credit reports, targeted marketing, or debt collection – all other services that Experian offers.

-- Trusted brand: Experian is a household name in the credit scoring world, so you can trust their data intelligence.
+- Trusted brand: Experian is a household name in the credit-scoring world, so you can trust its data intelligence.

 - Suitable for KYC and AML: You can meet legal requirements by running your customer data through Experian’s tools.

 - Confusing products: Experian offers numerous services and tools, and it’s tricky to understand exactly which one you need for your data enrichment requirements.

 - Opaque pricing: Experian is notoriously pricey for KYC checks, but you won’t know how much its data enrichment costs until you contact the sales team.